How to Make a Handmade Viking Axe | A Step-by-Step Guide

 3. Organizing the Hatchet

-4. Heating the Steel to Produce the Hatchet Head: The high carbon steel should first be heated in the manner until it reaches a brilliant orange hue.
+4. Heating the Steel to Produce the Hatchet Head: The high-carbon steel should first be heated in the manner until it reaches a brilliant orange hue.

 Shape the Edge: Using the sledge, precisely define the ebb and flow and edge of the warmed steel to create the desired cutting edge shape.